Dominus-Draconis/Robotics-Help/Notebook-and-Interview/README.md

 The judges often ask the first question “So, tell us about your robot”, make sure you prepare for this type of open ended question and make sure to also be prepared for follow up questions about your specific answers.

-## Topic 1: Design process and Engineering Notebook
+## Topic 1 Design process and Engineering Notebook

 | Topic | Expert (4-5) | Proficient (2-3) | Emerging (0-1) |
 | ----- | ------------ | ---------------- | ---------------|
 | Design process and Engineering Notebook | Students **clearly explain all aspects of the design process** and how they recorded their use of the design process in the Notebook. | Students can **explain most aspects of the design process** and how they recorded their use of the process. | Students **can explain only limited aspects of the design** process and how they recorded their use of the process. |

-### Students clearly explain all aspects of the design process
+### Students clearly explain all aspects of the design process.
 Talk about your design process, or how you went from brainstorming to choosing a design to building the design.
 You can explain how you brainstormed designs then choose between them with a decision matrix.
 I would recommend the person who writes your notebook talking about this topic as they probably know the most about it.

-## Topic 2: Game strategies and robot designs
+## Topic 2 Game strategies and robot designs

 | Topic | Expert (4-5) | Proficient (2-3) | Emerging (0-1) |
 | ----- | ------------ | ---------------- | ---------------|
 | Game strategies and robot designs | Students can describe **three or more game strategies** and robot designs that were considered; students can fully explain how and why the current game strategy and robot design were chosen. | Students can describe **two game strategies** and robot designs that were considered; students can explain how and why the current game strategy or robot design were chosen. | Students can describe **only their current game strategy** and design, or they cannot explain how and why the current game strategy or robot design were chosen. |

-### Students can describe three or more game strategies
+### Students can describe three or more game strategies.
 Make sure to mention at least 3 game strategies, these will be the ones you hopefully recorded at the beginning of your notebook.
 My team always likes to say *“our first strategy is, …”* to make it clear to the judges what we are doing.

 If there are strategies that you considered but don’t use, talk about them and why you don’t use them, for example if you don’t play defense, you could talk about how you are bad at driving defense or your chassis is too slow to stop robots, or your chassis is too weak to push robots.
 My team usually has each person responsible for saying a strategy when the time is right in conversation

-### Students can describe three or more robot designs that were considered
+### Students can describe three or more robot designs that were considered.
 Also mention at least 3 robot designs that you considered, including your current one, again these should be in your notebook’s brainstorming at the beginning.
 Talk about why those designs wouldn’t be as effective or talk about old designs you tried but didn’t work.
 My team had one person explain all the robot designs.

-## Topic 3: Project and team management
+## Topic 3 Project and team management

 | Topic | Expert (4-5) | Proficient (2-3) | Emerging (0-1) |
 | ----- | ------------ | ---------------- | ---------------|